kljensen/golang-html5-sse-example/README.md

 with [Go (golang)](http://golang.org/).
 From the server's perspective, SSE is nearly identical to long polling.
 The client makes a GET request that establishes a TCP connection.
-The server keeps this connection open send sends events to the client when they are available.
-In this example, the server pushes a new "event" every five seconds.
-That event is just a short message including the current time.
+The server keeps this connection open and sends events to the client when they are available.
+In this example, the server pushes a new event every five seconds, consting of a short message with the current time.
 Any number of clients can be
 connected: they will all receive the same events if they're connected concurrently.
+(This is achived using a Go's channels and a fan-out pattern.
+In other languages you may need to use some kind of pubsub messaging, like Redis or Zeromq.)

 The main advantage of HTML5 SSE over long polling is that there is a nice API for it in modern browsers, so that you need not use iframes and such.